NCEAS/metacat/docs/user/metacat/source/configuration.rst

 .. _Solr installation page: ./install.html#solr-server

-Lastly, a valid auth token is required for a Metacat 3.0.0 installation to function correctly (i.e. to handle private datasets).
-Please `contact DataONE`_ to obtain a long-term token (valid for 1 year)
+Lastly, a valid auth token is required for a Metacat v3.0.0 installation to function correctly (i.e. to handle private datasets).
+Please `contact DataONE`_ to obtain a long-term token (valid for 1 year).
+**This is only an interim requirement**; a future release of Metacat will remove the need for this token.

   If you are already part of the DataONE network and have a member node, we will issue you a token linked to your DataONE Node identity.